-Most cases of reported HIV infection and AIDS with identified nationality (1839 and 806 cases, respectively) were from Southeast Asia (56.6% of cases of HIV infection and 50.1% of AIDS cases), followed by Latin America and Sub-Saharan Africa.
+Most cases of reported HIV infection and AIDS with identified nationality (1839 and 806 cases, respectively) were from South East Asia (56.6% of cases of HIV infection and 50.1% of AIDS cases), followed by Latin America and Sub-Saharan Africa.
+The reported number of non-Japanese cases has decreased to less than 10 cases in each region since 2008 and all became of unknown nationality since 2010.
+On the other hand, the number of AIDS cases with unidentified nationality has been stable at around 20-40 cases.